mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ### Fall (August - December)

-Fall and winter is when most of the applying happens.
+Fall and winter is when most of the applying happens, you should start applying here!
 For SWEs, most of the applying is focused in the fall and extends a bit into the winter with most of the available positions considerably dwindling in the spring.
 During the holidays and breaks, hiring slows down so be sure to take that into consideration.
 Many companies begin hiring during the fall and have almost everything finalized by the winter, so be sure not to miss that window!

 The exact timeline in the fall differs a bit by company, but I begin applying when school starts for me in mid-September and by this time, there area already tons of postings out.
 This is pretty late so I'd actually suggest to start applying even earlier.
 In the fall, I typically apply up until around Thanksgiving time if I'm satisfied with my results, otherwise I still continue to apply.
 Interviews usually happen for me in October - November with a few extending out into December and offers come in November - December.
 That's a whole three to four months or applying but if I don't find anything good, I'll need to continue into winter.

+### Winter (January - March)

+Ideally, you should have begun applying in the fall and your search has just extended out to the winter as well.
+If you're just starting to apply in the winter, you're not in the best shape but it's still recoverable.
+There are still a ton of opportunties avaiable during the winter, so don't get discouraged if you're still looking.

+For SWEs, there aren't too many opportunies left but still plenty remain.
+For EEs, I don't have exact figures but again there are still many opportunies available.
+At my school's career fair, there may be a few less companies but there are still a ton.
+A few companies also exclusively recruit EEs for summer internships during the winter including Amazon, Google, and a few teams at Apple.
+A team I'm in touch with at Apple recruits for their summer interns in the winter as the fall season is reserved for winter interns.
+I landed my Summer 2021 internships earlier that winter in February - March, so don't give up!

+### Spring (March - Summer)

 ## Getting Started Early